+Open Data for Performing Arts: Linking xxx

+Authors:

-Runs in the Family applies semantic web technology to the analysis of the Batiste family of musicians, which has influenced the musical culture of NOLA for many generations.
-By scraping discographical data from various collections – including Tulane University’s Hogan Jazz Archives – we will produce a linked data graph that contains: (1) all musicians in the Batiste family for which a recording is available; (2) their familial relationships; (3) their published musical works.
-From a technical perspective, Runs in the Family provides an opportunity to explore two new modes of entity-relationship reasoning particular to genealogical research.
+This project applies semantic web technologies to the analysis of the Batiste family of jazz musicians, which has influenced the musical culture of New Orleans for many generations.
+By scraping discography data from various collections – including Tulane University’s Hogan Jazz Archives – we generate a linked data graph that represents: (1) all musicians in the Batiste family for whom at least a recording is available; (2) their familial relationships; (3) their published musical works.

+Here you need to make the case of the relevance of this work for open data – the focus of the conference (e.g., open availability of data for consumption and reuse blah, blah, blah -- envision interlinking with external datasets for blah, blah, blah)

+In addition, the project would provide an opportunity to explore light weight reasoning leveraging genealogical relationships.

+two new modes [?] of entity-relationship reasoning particular to genealogical research.
 First, entity-relationship derivation, which combines two first-degree relationship into an indirect, second-degree relationship (e.g. brother of mother is uncle).
 Second, entity-relationship inversion, which defines the relationship of subject to object and object to subject differently with a single predicate (e.g. subject is son of and object is mother of).